exu/go-workshops/README.md

-There is no README.md for ([code for: Stdlib Encoding Xml](https://github.com/exu/go-workshops/tree/master/151-stdlib-encoding-xml)) use %!s(MISSING) link to follow code examples
+There is no README.md for Stdlib Encoding Xml use ([code for: Stdlib Encoding Xml](https://github.com/exu/go-workshops/tree/master/151-stdlib-encoding-xml)) link to follow code examples